terryzhan0211/CPSC455-group-project/README.md

   - uses react-share API to link to social media and auto-generate sharing content in social media.
 - Uses Location Services
   - Called geolocation-db API to allow user get current location based on geolocation address
+- UX research
+  - Inspired by Instagram and Pinterest's UI philosophy to improve UIUX
+  - Make UI more understandable for users by adjusting CSS and responsive effect
 - Photo Drag and Drop
   - uses react-images-uploading API to achieve the feature of photos uploading on Add Posts page.
 - Photos slideshow